-Much of my work has focused on kids and families, at Boston Children’s Museum, MASS MoCA, the Peabody Essex Museum, and historic sites.
-I am currently Director of Exhibitions at the New Children’s Museum, an innovative space that enables playful experiences through immersion in contemporary art.
+Much of my work has focused on kids and families, at Boston Children’s Museum, MASS MoCA, the Peabody Essex Museum, and historic sites, as well as the New Children’s Museum, an innovative space that enables playful experiences through immersion in contemporary art.
+I am currently Director of Exhibits at Birch Aquarium at Scripps Institution of Oceanography, where I am working to playfully connect communities with the underwater world.

 In all of my work, I pair inexpensive materials and low barriers to entry with extraordinary thoughtfulness and community investment.